vespperhq/vespper/examples/deployments/aws-terraform/README.md

 ssh-keygen -t RSA -b 4096 -C "Merlinn AWS Key" -N "" -f ./merlinn-aws && chmod 400 ./merlinn-aws
 ```

-### 4. Set up your Terraform variables and deploy your instance:
+### 4. Set up your Terraform variables and deploy your instance

 Define the following environment variables.
 Make sure you insert the desired `region` and the Slack tokens: